jxh01753/jxh01753.github.io/anki.md

 In the Hanzi box, fill out the Hanzi/汉字 you want to add to the deck.
 Then press TAB on your keyboard.
 The fields should automatically populate and an audio file will be generated and attached to the card.
 Click add.

 ```
-The autofill only works with Hanzi/汉字, if you mess up you will have to close the window and reopen the Add Card window again.
+The autofill only works with Hanzi/汉字.
+If you mess up you will have to close the window and reopen the Add Card window again.
 ```

 ![](/img/7-filled-card.png)